 - Fresh or dried fruit: Fruit, so long as it's not too runny, makes a wonderful, healthy snack for your child.

 Now that you know the best snacks for a long journey, it’s time to start planning your trip!
-Whether for a school trip, out-of-state family reunion, corporate event, or anything in between, Infinity Transportation has you covered with our trusted fleet of charter buses.
-Fill out a quick form for a charter bus quote or chat with us online to hear about how we can help make your next adventure a success!
+Whether you need us for a school trip, out-of-state family reunion, corporate event, or anything in between, Infinity Transportation has you covered with our trusted fleet of charter buses.
+Fill out a quick form for a charter bus quote or chat with us online to hear about how we can help make your next bus ride a success!